surveysolutions/docs/content/questionnaire-designer/limits/design-limitations-by-question-type.md

 </tbody>
 </table>

-No question of any type that is part of a roster may be designated as identifying.
+Cover page may not contain sub-sections or rosters.
 For Date questions the serialization format for substitutions is YYYY-MM-DD.
 For DateTime variables and timestamp questions the serialization format for substitutions is YYYY-MM-DD hh:mm:ss
 For GPS location questions latitude and longitude coordinates must be preloaded together or skipped together.
+Only one GPS location question may be placed into the cover page section.
 Calculated variables of any type do not have any scope, can't be preloaded, can always be used in substitutions, can always be used in Web interviews.